 Nikolaus, Weihnachtsmann, Christkind: What's the difference?

 This weekend, children up and down the country will be leaving out a (freshly-polished!) shoe for Nikolaus to fill up with sweets and little treats.
-Then, on the official national holiday, the Weihnachtsmann will be back to deliver more presents - unless you're in the domain of the Christkind.
+Then, on the official national holiday, the Weihnachtsmann will return to deliver more presents - unless you're in the domain of the Christkind.
 Or if you’ve been naughty, you’re more likely to be visited by Krampus, Knecht Ruprecht or maybe even Belsnickel.